 For that, you should find a mediator who is able to both look down on the forest from far above and to assess the detail on the ground, tree by tree.

 Almost all UK mediators use what is generally described as “facilitative mediation”.
 In a word, the mediator enables the parties to settle their dispute without being assertive in any way.
 However, an ongoing dispute may be best resolved if you instruct your mediator to take a role where he is prepared to put forward ideas rather more strongly than may be required in a dispute which can be resolved for ever after a one-day meeting.
 You may describe the mediator’s role as a referee – with a handful of yellow cards.

 In normal circumstances money is likely to be one of the top items on the agenda.

 However, in a repeated mediation process it is unlikely that either side will want to concede a specific sum until they know what the final cost will be and have had time to decide the precise extent of their loss or liability.
 Use of a memorandum of understanding is therefore likely to be couched in terms that set up the methodology of calculation rather than the precise sum.

 Another problem in trying to agree a final solution is the question of liability.
 A developer or contractor or insurer might shoot from the hip at the architect or engineer, but frequently, things have gone wrong as a result of cumulative small difficulties rather than a blatant error.
 A dispute relating to a large contract therefore inevitably involves multiple parties.

 A single, continuing mediation

-Another common situation that requires continuing mediation is when one or more of the parties is unable to attend, or apply himself or herself continuously.
+Another common situation requiring continuing mediation is when one or more of the parties is unable to attend, or apply himself or herself continuously.
 The reason for long interruptions could be absolutely anything.
 Your mediator should be perfectly happy to extend the mediation time in whatever way you require to cover either single or repeated interruptions.